Posted on October 28 2015

 1. Drinking salt water is unsafe because it results in an osmotic effect that triggers diarrhea, causing dehydration in your pooch to worsen.

 2. Fido may also vomit if he drinks the water too quickly, which may make his dehydration even more severe.

-3. Aside from that, even if your pooch does not directly glug down salt water, he still may swallow small amounts of it while he’s swimming and playing in the beach.
+3. Aside from that, even if your pooch does not directly glug down saltwater, he still may swallow small amounts of it while he’s swimming and playing on the beach.

 5. There is also the chance your dog will accidentally ingest bacteria, algae, or another toxin at the beach which will make him ill later on.

 How to Keep Fido from Drinking Salt Water

 The best way to prevent your pooch from drinking salt water is to provide him lots of fresh water to drink while at the beach.
 Ideally, you need to bring a water bowl that can be refilled continually with fresh clean water.
 The container should be one that Fido is familiar with so that he knows where he can find his drinking water.
 If the use of water bowl is not possible, try carrying a water bottle filled with fresh water.
 Then, simply squirt into your dog’s mouth the drinking water he needs as often as possible.
 Because excessive exercise normally results in dehydration, it is crucial that you give your dog regular breaks while at the beach.
 It is highly advisable that you take Fido into the shade and offer him lots of water to drink at least every 20 minutes or so – more often if he is particularly active.

 Bottom line, the beach is a blast for dogs – but the salt water can be a problem.
 Just provide plenty of fresh water and keep an eye on your pup to prevent him from taking a sip.
 And, have fun!